OCEAN Personality Types

 Alex Brown avatar

-Market research agencies and marketers often use the Big Five personality traits to help understand the consumer and to segment customers into personality types.
+Market research agencies and marketers often use the OCEAN Big Five personality traits to understand consumers and segment customers into personality types.
 It is also often used by HR professionals to evaluate prospective employees.

 The Big Five dimensions are considered to be the key underlying traits that make up an individual’s personality.
 The Big Five traits are often referred to as OCEAN big five – Openness, Conscientiousness, Extroversion, Agreeableness, and Neuroticism (But also occasionally called CANOE).